ni/monodrive-documentation/docs/LV_client/sensors/mono_camera_grayscale.md

 - **Annotation data:**  Annotation data for all objects classified on the image.

-- **error out (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error out (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 <p>&nbsp;</p>